hyperledger/iroha-2-docs/src/guide/blockchain/data-model.md

 }
 </style>

-::: details Language-specific guidance on registering these objects
+::: details Language-specific guides to register these objects

 | Language              | Guide                                                                                                                                                                                                              |
 | --------------------- |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|